genesiscommunitysuccess/docs/docs/euc-replace/generate-the-trading-app.md

 **ExcelToGenesis -f Trades.xlsx -n trading_app -t 11000**

-This generates the fields-dictionary.kts and -tables-dictionary.kts for the data mode.
+This generates the **fields-dictionary.kts** and **-tables-dictionary.kts** for the data model.

+Check and adjust the fields and tables

 The fields and tables can be adjusted to suit your new app.
 For example, we can remove INSTRUMENT_ID and COUNTERPARTY_ID LATER ON when we add them to intellij, as our intellij project will be importing them from ref_data_app.
 Additionally we can tweak TRADE_ID to be a STRING and use a “sequence” definition to generate the fields